proofcastlabs/tee-wrapper-android/README.md

 1. Clone https://github.com/proofcastlabs/event-attestator/
 2. Clone https://github.com/proofcastlabs/tee-wrapper-android
-3. Follow the setup guide in the `event-attestator` repo and run the jsonrpc-appp artifact with
+3. Follow the setup guide in the `event-attestator` repo and run the jsonrpc-app artifact with

 ```